 The Pre-Employment Transition counselor facilitates a referral to the vocational rehabilitation counselor for transitioning from Pre-ETS to general VR.

 Age for Pre-Employment Transition Services

-Arkansas Rehabilitation Services and the Division of Services for the Blind Arkansas have agreed to begin Pre-Employment Transition Services as early as age 14 through age 21.
+Arkansas Rehabilitation Services has agreed to begin Pre-Employment Transition Services as early as age 14 through age 21.